AppDaemon/appdaemon/docs/APPGUIDE.rst

 is absent it will not be checked for.

-For example, the presence callback constraint can be added to an App by adding a parameter to it's configuration like this:
+For example, the presence callback constraint can be added to an App by adding a parameter to its configuration like this:

 .. code:: yaml